 No matter the scale or timeline of your upcoming event, you’ll need a few necessities to pull off a hybrid experience without a hitch.
 These essentials are:

-- Virtual fundraising software.
-Host your auction, peer-to-peer event, or online giving campaign on software built for raising more and reaching more—no matter if your audience is at home or in-person.
+- All-in-one fundraising software.
+Host your auction, peer-to-peer event, or gala fundraiser on comprehensive software built for raising more and reaching more—no matter if your audience is at home or in person.
+Plus, software with built-in event management tools will help you keep all elements of your event—from item procurement to facilitating check-in and out—a breeze.

-If you’ve already hosted virtual events over the course of 2020, you’ve likely got a few of these tools already.
+If you’ve already led virtual events in the past, you’ve likely got a few of these tools available.
 The main idea is to prepare early.
 Hybrid events can be logistically complex, so it pays to be prepared.

 What are common types of hybrid fundraising events?